Khalleep/kxi_redzone/README.md

 1. Clone or download this repository into your FiveM `resources` folder.
 2. Ensure `ox_lib`, `ox_target`, and `ox_inventory` are installed and started before this resource.
-3. Add the following to your `server.cfg`: start kxi-redzone
+3. Add the following to your `server.cfg`: start kxi_redzone
 4. Configure your red zones in the `Config.Redzones` table inside the script.